-A month or so ago I created this blog to write about personal associations with songs, but after drafting a few posts I found I wasn’t really into it.
-That might have been due to the fact my wife and I were expecting a baby soon and my focus was primarily on that.
-Our son was born 10 days ago, on December 21st, and after the hectic first few days I wrote an email to the prenatal class we’d attended, describing the birth experience because the announcement to them was overdue, and, since we were the first in the group to have a baby, I thought it might be useful to hear about how it went for us.
-I was still under-slept and it felt really strange to be away from my son for the 90 minutes it took to type it out, so it might’ve been my still-crazy, or Natasha’s hormones, that motivated her, when she read it over this morning, to say, “This is intense, you should post it somewhere.”
-After all, the email is an artifact of my son’s birth, so I figured, ok then.
+A month or so ago I made this blog to write about personal associations with songs, but after drafting a few posts I found I wasn’t really into it.
+That might’ve been due to the fact my wife and I were expecting a baby soon and my focus was primarily on that.
+Our son was born 10 days ago, on December 21st, and after the hectic first few days I wrote an email to the prenatal class we’d attended, describing the birth experience.
+The announcement to them was overdue and, since we were the first in the group to have a baby, I thought it might be useful to hear about how it went down.
+I was still under-slept and it felt really strange to be away from my son for the 90 minutes it took to type it out, so it might’ve been my still-crazy, or Natasha’s hormones, that inspired her to say, “This is intense, you should post it somewhere.”
 I don’t have Facebook or a tumblr, but I had this blog awaiting inauguration, so here’s the email:

 To: (cc, etc)